WJMatthew/WESAD/README.md

 ### Dataset Information [1]:
 Data Set Information:

-WESAD is a publicly available dataset for wearable stress and affect detection.
+"WESAD is a publicly available dataset for wearable stress and affect detection.
 This multimodal dataset features physiological and motion data, recorded from both a wrist- and a chest-worn device, of 15 subjects during a lab study.
 The following sensor modalities are included: blood volume pulse, electrocardiogram, electrodermal activity, electromyogram, respiration, body temperature, and three-axis acceleration.
 Moreover, the dataset bridges the gap between previous lab studies on stress and emotions, by containing three different affective states (neutral, stress, amusement).
 In addition, self-reports of the subjects, which were obtained using several established questionnaires, are contained in the dataset.
 Details can be found in the dataset's readme-file, as well as in [1].

 Attribute Information: